thetillhoff/temingo/README.md

 <!--
 TODO
 - write unit tests for temingo and fileIO
+- move all fileIO accesses out of non-public functions
 - Set proper cmd descriptions
 - Write a comment/description for each method (temingo and fileIO)
 - allow to override `meta.yaml` filename via cli flag